 What is Shiplap?

 Simply put, shiplap is a series of wooden planks nailed to a surface that have as light gap in between each plank.
 Shiplap is a current trend for finishing a wall or ceiling, that is very similar to the wall paneling we saw in the 70’sand 80’s.
-Shiplap is characterized by long planks, either horizontal or vertical placed and typically painted white for a more modern look compared to the wood paneling that was popular just a few decades ago.
+Shiplap is characterized by long planks, either horizontal or vertical placed, and typically painted white for a more modern look compared to the wood paneling that was popular just a few decades ago.
 It is commonly used for a ceiling to add more depth and draw the eye upward to a tall ceiling.
 Or for a wall to create an eye-catching attraction that has a timeless elegance to it.

-We can see in this example where shiplap is used in a home with high arching ceilings, A shiplap ceiling can elevate a space by offering a simple yet unique touch to a home.
+We can see in this example where shiplap is used in a home with high arching ceilings, a shiplap ceiling can elevate a space by offering a simple yet unique touch to a home.
 Giving the room a directional flow without drawing too much attention to the ceiling.

 What is Tongue and Groove?